Download your free Japanese Yoga video and get quick release for your neck and shoulder tension from the comfort of your desk.

 Both acknowledge the connection between our emotional and physical states.

-Through this alignment the benefits of Japanese Yoga + Essential Oils amplify each other.
+Through this alignment, the benefits of Japanese yoga and essential oils amplify each other.

 They deeply transform your physical, emotional and spiritual connection with yourself and the world (for the better, in case you were wondering!).

-Today and everyday, Japanese Yoga + Essential Oils support me to get out of my head and into my body and true self.
+Today and every day, combining Japanese yoga with essential oils can help you get out of your head and into your body and true self.

-I have more energy and better health now in my 40s than I ever had when I was in my 20s
+I have more energy and better health now in my 40s than I ever had in my 20s

 And a fringe benefit is that my body’s in the best shape it’s ever been.
 Ever.

-My warmth, humour, inner work and ‘realness’ uniquely shape how I share Japanese Yoga + Essential Oils.
+My warmth, humour, inner work and ‘realness’ uniquely shape how I share Japanese yoga.

 I can’t wait to share it with you